wind111-lang/wind111-lang/README.md

 ##### What is this square?
 ■□□□□: Interested.
 ■■□□□: Can write with reference.
-■■■□□: Can write eithout reference.
+■■■□□: Can write without reference.
 ■■■■□: Can make library and module.
 ■■■■■: **Plateu of Sustainability.**